Kent and Medway Charity Team contacts

 May provides support to the senior administrator and aids the many annual events and lifestyle initiatives organised by the KM Charity Team.

-Denham is the KM Charity Team's IT Apprentice and is developing his skills to support the configuration of the organisation's CRM database, Wordpress website and also assists generating artwork for leaflets and posters.
+Denham is the KM Charity Team's IT Assistant and is developing his skills to support the configuration of the organisation's CRM database, Wordpress website and also assists generating artwork for leaflets and posters.

 Bob is in charge of cleaning up the data in the charity's database.
 He is a former Project Officer for the KM Charity Team and was previously Energy Efficiency Officer at Hamilton Council in New Zealand.